 During his graduate diploma in graphic design at La Martinière-Diderot (Lyon) school in 2005, Stéphane developed a reflection on «digital material» which earned him the congratulations of the jury.
 Specialized since then in the field of interface design and interactive design, he develops a design practice based on a creative use of the code.
 His knowledge enables him to design and propose tools based on open-source technologies.
 Co-founder of the studio Chevalvert in 2007, he leads multiple projects, often transdisciplinary and with a strong technological presence.

 Graduated from a masters in cultural communication and museology at the Sorbonne, Camille becomes an assistant at a contemporary art gallery in 2010, organizing exhibitions in the gallery as well as external projects, in charge of communication, press and public relations and sales.
 In September 2013, she becomes a member of Chevalvert as studio manager, overseeing coordination and overall projects, but also the communication and administrative tasks for the studio.

-Graduated from the Fine Arts School at the Polytechnic university of Valencia (Spain), with a masters specialized in Arts and Technology, Julia designs communication tools (from web to multimedia installation) inspired by art and technological innovations so as to create tools adapted to the specific needs of every project.
+Graduated from the Fine Arts School at the Polytechnic university of Valencia (Spain), with a masters specialized in Arts and Technology, Julia imagines and conceives interfaces and multiple “artefacts” from web to multimedia installation.
+Inspired by art and technological innovations so as to create tools for each problematic.
 She joins Chevalvert in March 2013.